simonswe/royal-clothing/README.md

-# Royal Clothing - Catalogue Site
+# WearAgain by Royal Clothing

 A modern clothing catalogue site built with React, TypeScript, Material-UI, and Firebase.